kkram01/liquibase_cicd_example/docs/Deployment.md

 ### Prod environment
 - When QA is completed successfully, you can now promote to `prod`.
 - To do this, you will have to create release from the `main` branch with the appropriate tag and release notes.
-- Once this is done, a plan will be run on the github workflow and an artifact of the SQL script to be run will be attached to the workflow.
+- Once this is done, a plan will be run on the github workflow using an idential `prod-plan` github environment and an artifact of the SQL script to be run will be attached to the workflow.
-- If approved and published, this will execute the same database changes on `prod`.
+- Once the artifact is reviewed and the `prod` job workflow is approved, this will execute the same database changes and app deployment on `prod`.

 ## References